wanhuda/Business-Analyst--junior-.xlsx/README.md

 ![Total Earning](1.earning.png)

-As shown in the diagram above, total earning of the store increase with 7 million ringgit from 2019 to 2020.
-It is also important to note that some product in 2019 were discontinued and there were some additional new product in 2020.
+- Total store revenue increased by approximately RM7 million in 2020.
+- Some products from 2019 were discontinued, while new products were introduced in 2020.
+- Despite product changes, overall revenue growth remained strong.

 ## 2. Product with the Highest Increase in Earning
-To identify product with highest increase in earning for future marketing strategy.

 ```sql
 WITH year19 as (